 Humans Are Cthulhu: The aliens are, of course, humanity.
-It's a very long time (at least three-quarters of the way through the movie) before any humans appear, and before that the penguins see only their strange artefacts (garbage) and huge structures (an abandoned Antarctic base, a factory fishing ship), which are, to them, as incomprehensible and unknowable as the Jupiter Monolith in Two Thousand One A Space Odyssey.
+It's a very long time (at least three-quarters of the way through the movie) before any humans appear, and before that the penguins see only their strange artefacts (garbage) and huge structures (an abandoned Antarctic base, a factory fishing ship), which are, to them, as incomprehensible and unknowable as the Jupiter Monolith in 2001: A Space Odyssey.

 Ink-Suit Actor: Mumble has his actor's blue eyes, and Gloria looks as much like Brittany Murphy as it's possible for a penguin to.

 Irony: Mumble's a dreadful singer, but a terrific dancer.
 In the sequel, dancing's become almost as normal as singing between the penguins', however Mumble's son Erik can't seem to get the hang of it.
 Towards the end he's then revealed to have a magnificent voice, or more spesifically, an opera voice.

 Loud Gulp: Noah gulps when he sees a helicopter for the first time.